Skip to content

 • Policies - Detection patterns and enforcement rules

-• Discovery - AI service discovery, showing which AI services are being accessed by your organization
+• Discovery - Which AI services are being accessed by your organization

-• Destinations - Managed list of monitored destinations (AI services, collaboration tools, code sharing, etc.)
+• Destinations - Managed list of monitored domains (AI, collaboration, code sharing, etc.)

 • Settings - Organization config and license management